 Explore your hometown.

 After a long period of being away, it’s easy to write off your hometown as a symbol of the captivity that you feel now you’re bound by the 9-5.
 Life doesn’t have to be this way though.
 Adventure is everywhere, you just need to break from your routine to find it.
-I would wholeheartedly recommend Alastair Humphrey’s books, in particular Microadventures, if you feel like your home life is lacking excitement.
+I would wholeheartedly recommend Alastair Humphrey’s writings, in particular Microadventures, if you feel like your home life is lacking excitement.
 Challenge yourself and start exploring!
 (For more on my first microadventure, check out this post.)

 Make goals – and stick to them.